SCOLIOSIS

 • Muscular Dystrophy

-Doctors wonder if a scoliosis gene exists, Research is being conducted to identify specific genes with a nexus with curvatures of the spine in the hope that doctors could predict which curves are at the highest risk for growth.
-“Scoliosis might be genetic, and a result of many genes; however, it has variable penetrance, meaning that in each generation genes act differently in how strongly they are expressed, which determines how severe a curve can progress,” explains Dr. Kishan.
+Doctors wonder if a scoliosis gene exists.
+Research is being conducted to identify specific genes with a nexus with curvatures of the spine.
+The hope is that doctors will someday predict which curves are at the highest risk for growth.
+“One cause of scoliosis might stem from genetics, and a result of many genes; however, it has variable penetrance, meaning that in each generation genes act differently in how strongly they are expressed, which determines how severe a curve can progress,” explains Dr. Kishan.
 “This condition tends to run in families, but it tends to show different effects in each generation.
-For instance, a mother may have a mild curve who has a daughter with a severe curve, or a mother with a severe curve may have grandchildren who then have a spine curvature, but the intervening generation didn’t show any problems.”
+For instance, a mother may have a mild curve who has a daughter with a severe curve.
+Or a mother with a severe curve may have grandchildren with a spine curvature, but the intervening generation had none.”

-Our expert spine specialists have received many academic honors & awards and have published articles in several peer-reviewed journals as well as presented their work at national and international meetings.
+Our expert spine specialists have received many academic honors & awards and have published articles in several peer-reviewed journals.
+Additionally, they have presented their work at national and international meetings.
 In addition, they are also members of several noted research societies, including the American Academy of Orthopaedic Surgeons, Pediatric Orthopaedic Society of North America, Scoliosis Research Society, American Orthopaedic Association, and the Growing Spine Study Group.

 Common Forms of Scoliosis